ntua-el19877/Minesweeper/Readme.md

 The source code files are in the "src" folder.
 The images used in the game are in the "icons" folder.
 The scenario game margins files are in the "medialab" folder.
-To run the game, navigate to the run_Minusweeper.bat file and replace "/path/to/javafx-sdk-19" with the path to your JavaFX SDK installation directory.
-Or run the Main.java inside an IDE (this project was build with eclipse).

 #### 7. Add new game description
 Make a text file named SCENARIO-*-DIFFICULTY-MARGINS.txt where * is the game difficulty of the level you will create.
 In the text file there will be 8 rows where at each row there will be a number.